yhao18/OOP-Project/readme.md

 Milestone 3 implements and tests the `Workstation` and `LineManager` modules.

-The `LineManager` module configures the assembly line and then moves `CustomerOrders` along it (from start to finish).
-The `LineManager` object configures the `Workstation` objects to meet the user's specifications, and moves orders along the line one step at a time.
-A `Workstation` is a `Station` that the `LineManager` has activated in configuring the line.
-At each step, each `Workstation` fills one item in an order, if possible.
+The `LineManager` module first configures the assembly line and then moves `CustomerOrders` along it (from start to finish).
+The `LineManager` object configures the `Workstation` objects identified by the user, and moves orders along the line one step at a time.
+A `Workstation` is a `Station` that the `LineManager` has activated on the user's request.
+At each step, every `Workstation` fills one item in a `Customer Order`, if possible.
 The manager moves orders from station to station.
 Once an order has reached the end of the line, it is either complete or incomplete.
 An order is incomplete if one or more stations had an insufficient number of items in stock to cover that order's requests.

 ## `Workstation` Module